-Shopping for plants but wondering which ones are toxic for your cat and/or dog?
+Shopping for plants in Singapore but wondering which ones are toxic for your cat and/or dog?
 I speak with veterinarian and plantswoman, Gloria Lee, who highlights edible and ornamental plants poisonous to cats and dogs and explains what pet owners should do if their pet is poisoned.

 1. Are most plants safe for cats/dogs?
 Is there a rule of thumb when it comes to choosing safe plants?